cawa-93/vite-electron-builder/README.md

 way: `import.meta.env`.

 > [!Note]
-> If you are using TypeScript and want to get code completion you must add all the environment variables to the [`ImportMetaEnv` in `types/env.d.ts`](types/env.d.ts).
+> If you are using TypeScript and want to get code completion,
+> you must add all the environment variables to the [`ImportMetaEnv` in `types/env.d.ts`](types/env.d.ts).

 The mode option is used to specify the value of `import.meta.env.MODE` and the corresponding environment variables files